Aboriginal Business Investment Fund

 Reporting

-• project significance to the community, and how the community plans to measure the business’ continued success
+• project significance to the community, and how it plans to measure the business’ continued success

 • relevant statistics related to the project – for example, number of permanent jobs held by Indigenous people